zxim/Automation-Drawing-AWS-Network-Topology/README.md

 <br>

 ## AWSServiceRoleForRDS
-Trusted Entity: AWS Service (rds)
+**Trusted Entity**: AWS Service (rds)
-Description: This role is automatically created by AWS for Amazon RDS (Relational Database Service) and allows for monitoring and management tasks for database instances.
+**Description**: This role is automatically created by AWS for Amazon RDS (Relational Database Service) and allows for monitoring and management tasks for database instances.

 <br>